-1. Voice Interest In A Long-Term Career
+1. Voice Interest in a Long-Term Career

 No recruiting manager likes the responsibility of replacing workers.
 When most interviewers ask candidates where they see themselves in 5 years, they want to hear that the candidate plans to stay with their company.
 For a general answer, simply express interest in working with the company on a long-term basis.
 Many students who apply for jobs are applying for positions that they plan to stay in for several years.
 It is good to tell a prospective employer that stability and growing within a company are important personal goals.

-2. Express Interest In Future Promotion
+2. Express Interest in a Future Promotion

 If there are any promotion opportunities within the company, express interest in working toward those by earning merit.
 This gives recruiters reassurance that a candidate will not become a quick turnover and an added HR expense.
 Be specific when talking about promotion opportunities.
 HR managers want to know that candidates have really researched higher jobs, their duties and some key employees who are role models.
 Showing enthusiasm for staying with a company is a good way to move higher on the list of considered candidates.
 Never express interest in a completely different type of career that implies a move to another company.